 Real-time inventory management isn’t the cheapest way to handle inventory processes.
 It can cost hundreds or even thousands of dollars to purchase an inventory system and its corresponding hardware.
 But it also saves a lot of time and prevents all sorts of problems that can come up in a manual inventory system.
 So you have to weigh the costs of both choices and decide which one will reduce costs in the long run.

 Training is, of course, a big part of learning the software.
 You can’t just expect to master a complex solution without help from an expert.
-So you may want to spend time watching training videos or purchase a software training package.
+So you may want to spend time watching training videos and encouraging staff to do the same.
 You’ll have to spend time and/or money to make sure you get the most out of your software purchase.

-Once you have a real-time inventory management system in place, you’ve got to maintain it from time to time.
-Whether it’s cycle counting to make sure your inventory counts are accurate or upgrading to the latest software version, you’ve got to stay on top of it to keep everything running smoothly.
+Once you have a real-time inventory management system in place, it will likely require at least some level of maintain from time to time.
+Whether it’s cycle counting to make sure your inventory counts are accurate, or upgrading to the latest software version, you’ve got to stay on top of it to keep everything running smoothly.
 After all, the right tools are only effective if you are in control of them.